Ryuto Koike

 About me

 Hello!
 I am a final-year PhD student (est. March 2026) at the Institute of Science Tokyo, advised by Prof. Naoaki Okazaki.
-My research interests lie in the field of Responsible AI and NLP, including model robustness, the creation of interpretable NLP systems, ensuring the safe application of LLMs, and rigorous evaluation grounded in practical scenarios.
-My work has been published at leading conferences, including ACL, EMNLP, and AAAI.
-I have led multiple research projects with Prof. Chris Callison-Burch at UPenn and Prof. Preslav Nakov at MBZUAI.
+My research aims to develop principles and methods for building and ensuring safe, secure, and reliable AI systems, mitigating their negative societal implications.
+My current work focuses on membership inference attacks, AI-generated text detection, jailbreak defense, and reliable LLM-as-a-judge.
+My work has been published in top-tier conferences such as ACL, EMNLP, and AAAI, and I have led multiple collaborative projects with Prof. Chris Callison-Burch and Prof. Preslav Nakov.
 Particularly, my research on detecting AI-generated text has gathered notable attention with coverage in the Nikkei, received conference awards, and collectively has over 100 citations.
-Outside of academia, I am involved as a research advisor for a startup on multi-lingual text generation.
+Outside of academia, I am involved as a research advisor for a startup in Japan on multi-lingual text generation.

 News

-Selected Works (†: undergraduate/master's mentee.) [ Google Scholar ]
+Selected Works (*: equal contribution. †: undergraduate/master's mentee.) [ Google Scholar ]

 OUTFOX: LLM-Generated Essay Detection Through In-Context Learning with Adversarially Generated Examples